 When this edition of the manual was published, there were eight navigation specifications published in Volume II.
 Each of these specifications already existed as a navigation application in some part of the world.
 In Europe, we had mandated Basic RNAV (B-RNAV) in April 1998 for en route operations and, although not mandated at the European level, we had developed Precision RNAV (P-RNAV) for terminal operations.
 The RNAV 5 navigation specification is B-RNAV; the European certification standard was the basis of this nav spec.
 P-RNAV required a lateral performance of +/- 1 NM which is the performance requirement of RNAV 1; however, the P-RNAV certification allowed for limited use of VOR, whereas the RNAV 1 specification only allows use of GPS and DME/DME.
 Therefore, European aircraft operators (AOs) who had certified their aircraft against the P-RNAV standard (Temporary Guidance Leaflet (TGL) 10 Revision 1) had to confirm that their aircraft met the RNAV 1 standard.
 For this specification, the RNPSORSG had developed a set of equivalency tables to assist AOs understanding whether their aircraft met RNAV 1 or not.

 The PBNSG, who replaced the RNPSORSG, updated the manual in 2013.
 Three new specifications (RNP 2, RNP 0.3 and A-RNP) together with other functionality additions were introduced.
 Currently, the PBNSG is finalising the next edition of the manual.
-It is expected that this fifth edition of Doc 9613 will see the introduction of RNP Authorisation Required (AR) departures, changes to A-RNP as scaleability is not operating consistently across the different aircraft and ongoing work on vertical navigation.
+It is expected that this fifth edition of Doc 9613 will see the introduction of RNP Authorisation Required (AR) departures, changes to the A-RNP specification as scaleability is not operating consistently across the different aircraft and ongoing work on vertical navigation.